Pharmacy guidelines and FAQs

 • Drug is dispensed to you by an out-of-network institution-based pharmacy while you are in an emergency department, provider-based clinic, outpatient surgery, or other outpatient settings.

 If you do go to an out-of-network pharmacy for the reasons listed above, you may have to pay the full cost (rather than paying just your copayment) when you fill your prescription.
 You can ask us to reimburse you for our share of the cost.
-Send us your request for payment along with your documentation of any payment you have made.
+Send us your request for payment along with your itemized receipt(s).
 You may pay more for a drug purchased at an out-of-network pharmacy because the out-of-network pharmacy’s price is higher than what a network pharmacy would have charged.
-You should submit a claim to us if you fill a prescription at an out-of-network pharmacy as any amount you pay, consistent with the circumstances listed above, will help you qualify for catastrophic coverage.
+You should submit to us if you fill a prescription at an out-of-network pharmacy as any amount you pay, consistent with the circumstances listed above, will count towards your maximum out-of-pocket costs.

-• How can I get diabetic meters and supplies?
+• How can I get diabetic testing meters and supplies?

 Need help?